“Dreamily serene, upmarket B&B with a personal touch, mountainous Provençal panoramas and a wonderful location near charming villages”

 Best of all, the location is fantastic, a short hop from Le Bar-sur-Loup and other local villages, as well as the Gorges du Loup, a dramatic gorge that’s great for riverside walks and swimming in crystalline pools.
 A little further are Grasse, famous for perfume, St Paul du Vence, the lovely walled hilltop town so beloved of Matisse, and countless other pretty Provençal villages with Mediterranean markets.
 You’re also near the coast, a short drive from Cannes or Nice.

-- Extraordinarily peaceful, yet easy to reach (half an hour from Nice airport)
+- Extraordinarily peaceful, yet easy to reach (30 mins from Nice airport)

 - Gorgeously understated design that lets the views sing

-- Great value and just 4 romantic rooms, with sumptuously comfortable beds and pillows
+- Great value; just 4 romantic rooms and tent, with sumptuously comfortable beds and pillows

 - A warm welcome and friendly, sociable feel